-Each dot in the chart below was a member of the House of Representatives in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Minge is shown as a purple triangle. (analysis methodology)
+Minge is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Minge was the primary sponsor of 2 bills that were enacted:

 - H.R.
 2484 (106th): To provide that land which is owned by the Lower Sioux Indian Community in the State of Minnesota but which is not held in trust by the …

 - H.R.
 614 (104th): To direct the Secretary of the Interior to convey to the State of Minnesota the New London National Fish Hatchery production facility.

 Does 2 not sound like a lot?
 Very few bills are ever enacted — most legislators sponsor only a handful that are signed into law.
 But there are other legislative activities that we don’t track that are also important, including offering amendments, committee work and oversight of the other branches, and constituent services.

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if at least about half of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).

 Minge sponsored bills primarily in these issue areas: